angulardart/site-angulardart/src/angular/guide/architecture.md

 <img class="image-left" src="{% asset_path 'ng/devguide/architecture/service.png' %}" alt="Service" width="150px">

-_Service_ is a broad category encompassing any value, function, or feature that your application needs.
+_Service_ is a broad category encompassing any value, function, or feature that your app needs.

 Almost anything can be a service.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.